-Many companies think of energy as a fixed overhead but saving energy is actually one of the easiest ways to reduce costs and improve your reputation.
+Many companies think of energy as a 'fixed overhead'.
+Saving energy is one of the easiest ways to reduce costs and improve your reputation.

-Reducing the amount of energy you use is one of the fastest and most effective ways to save your business money.
+Reducing energy use is one of the fastest and most effective ways to save your business money.

-Calderdale Council can help with practical advice on efficiency and renewable energy.
-We can also provide up to date information on the current support available as well as opportunities within the emerging low carbon economy.
+Calderdale Council can help with advice on efficiency and renewable energy.
+We can also give up-to-date information on current support available, as well as opportunities within the emerging low-carbon economy.

 Two initiatives have been launched to provide this support:

 The iiE is a national accreditation scheme that is designed to help organisations save money, reduce their impact on the environment, and get promoted for their green credentials.